+The fourth block to the course on Leadership and Change Management deals with organizations.
+The fourth unit deals with the concept of disruptive innovation.
 The unit twelve, Understanding Change, discusses the evolution of an organization.
 It then goes on to explain the factors that inhibit change.

-It then discusses the classification of change.
-The unit concludes with a discussion on different modes of change.
+The third unit discusses the role of CEOs, middle-level managers, HR personnel, and consultants as change agents in concludes with a discussion on different modes of change.
 The unit thirteen, Implementing Change, discusses the steps involved in the transformation of an organization.
 It then explains the concept of organizational culture.
 It then discusses the need to change culture.
 The unit finally discusses how culture is changed using mental models.